Great-billed heron

 The great-billed heron (Ardea sumatrana) is a wading bird of the heron family, resident from southeast Asia to Papua New Guinea and Australia.

 Description

 The great-billed heron is a large bird, typically standing 115 cm tall and weighing up to 2.6 kg.
-It is larger than the purple heron, which it resembles in appearance, although it is larger and darker.
+It resembles the purple heron in appearance, although it is larger and darker.
 The plumage is largely dark grey above.
 In flight, it has a uniform dark grey upperwing.

 The flight is slow, with its neck retracted.
 This is characteristic of herons and bitterns, and distinguishes them from storks, cranes and spoonbills, which extend their necks.
 The species feeds in shallow water, spearing fish with its long, sharp bill.
 It will wait motionless for prey, or slowly stalk its victim.

+Subspecies

+Great-billed heron is polytypic, meaning that it has more than one subspecies.
+The two subspecies are most easily distinguished by their different locations: